Walkthrough: profiling an ASP.NET application

 Looking at NerdDinner's CPU usage

 There's a brief, expected CPU peak when the site launches.
-CPU then returns to near zero until we start our search, when it begins to grow to nearly 200%, staying high for long after the first results were returned.
+CPU then returns to near zero until we start our search, when it begins to grow to 100%, staying high for around 10 seconds.
 This clearly indicates a performance bottleneck in the search feature.

-Now we see where the bottleneck may lie, we can explore the results in detail: In the ANTS Performance Profiler window, click Stop Profiling.
+Now we see where the bottleneck may lie, we can explore the results in detail.

 Analyzing the profiler's results